Can You Smoke Weed Anywhere in NYC?

-Unlike many other states, NY did not ban publicly smoking cannabis in the Marijuana Regulations and Taxation Act (MRTA).
+Unlike many other states, NY did not ban public smoking of cannabis in the Marihuana Regulations and Taxation Act (MRTA).
 However, that doesn’t mean it’s a free-for-all on lighting up in the Big Apple.
 Here’s what you need to know.

-Area of public property where smoking is allowed, such as the sidewalk outside Union Square Park and sidewalks that serve as a park’s perimeter
+Area of public property where smoking is allowed, such as the sidewalk outside Union Square Park (right by The Travel Agency – Union Square) and sidewalks that serve as a park’s perimeter

 Consumption lounges (when they open)